 When your child is creaming at you and calling you names, it is easy to be offended and even triggered to full on anger mode.
 Remember to take a breath and understand that your child isn’t trying to personally attack you, but is going through a hard time and doesn’t know how to deal with their emotions.
 The best thing you can do is leave the room.
 Avoid responding with unkind words.

-To improve the behaviour and name calling, you’re going to need patience and calm.
+To improve the behavior and name calling, you’re going to need patience and calm.

 Remember that your child does not yet have the skills required to process and respond in a kind and positive way.

-This is why we must practice and use calm parenting strategies in our daily lives so that our children see the behaviour and hopefully model it too.
+This is why we must practice and use calm parenting strategies in our daily lives so that our children see the behavior and hopefully model it too.

 If You Are Worried That Your Child Does Not Love You